File: how do brands advertise today?

 Between dream and reality: the cases of Piaget and Hermès

 The world of jewelry and watchmaking is undoubtedly an excellent student, rigorously following the rules of luxury communication .
-The great value (both artisanal and financial) of the items sold partly explains the absolutely central place of the product.
+The high value (both artisanal and financial) of the items sold partly explains the absolutely central place of the product.
 Piaget, a famous watchmaker, constitutes an interesting case study.

 piaget advertising